-When Australians travel abroad, they leave behind Australia’s support systems, emergency service capabilities and medical facilities.
-The Australian Government will do what it can to help families and friends to contact their loved ones.
-However, we can only provide this assistance where there is a well-founded concern.
-There are also legal and practical limits to what can be done and you should have realistic expectations about this.
+The Australian Government will do what it can to help people contact their loved ones.
+However, we can only do this where there is a well-founded concern.
+There are also legal and practical limits to what we can do.

 What can you do?